My toddler has a hearing loss

 Whether your toddler’s hearing loss has only just been diagnosed, or they have become deaf in childhood, we’re here for you.
 In the UK, half of deaf children are born deaf and the other half develop deafness during childhood.

 The majority of deaf children have hearing parents who have no previous experience of deafness, so for some families, when they are told their child is deaf or losing their hearing, it can come as a great shock.
 Some parents may be upset by the news, others may be relieved that their suspicions have finally been confirmed.
 There is no right or wrong way to feel and it’s important to take the time to adjust, to look after yourself and consider how you are feeling.

 “I never thought for a minute that she might be deaf.
 I felt so guilty that I might have caused it.”

 Meeting other families with deaf children can be invaluable and when you feel the time is right, you may want to:

-- read about other families’ experiences of having a child with a hearing loss or chat with other families on Facebook or in our Families magazine.
+- Read about other families’ experiences of having a child with a hearing loss.
+You can also check out our family blog or Facebook for more stories.

 The ways that your child will cope with their deafness will vary greatly but it’s likely that they will take it all in their stride.

 If your child has become deaf quite suddenly, you may find that their behaviour has changed.
 Their attention span may be shorter, or they may have temper tantrums or become clingy.
 This may be as a result of any deafness and frustration caused by difficulties communicating, or for others, be related to having been through a serious illness.

 If your child has had a hearing loss for a while but it’s only just been diagnosed, they might have been showing these behaviours for a long time.

 Other children in the family may also become unsettled if your child is getting a lot of the family’s time and attention so ensure you explore with them what they are feeling too.